Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 ### Range (RNG)

-The Range knob controls brightness of the range cursor in MAP, PPI, or Beacon mode.
+The Range knob controls brightness of the range cursor in PPI modes.

 ### Brightness (BRT)